-In that spirit, we have published here our annual statement of slavery and human trafficking, made in compliance with section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.
+In that spirit, we have published our annual statement of slavery and human trafficking, made in compliance with section 54 of the Modern Slavery Act 2015, in which we explain how slavery and human trafficking can affect our business and the steps we are taking in the fight against it.

 Our Company Structure & Vision

 Addison Lee was established in 1975 with the belief that ground transportation could be done better.
 By combining the latest technologies with traditional customer service values, we disrupted the industry (before disrupting industries had even become a thing).
-Our iconic black cars have been on the road ever since.
-We are headquartered in London, United Kingdom and have offices in Hong Kong and USA.
-In addition, we are supported by affiliates and our services are now available in 100 cities worldwide through our app and carry out over 10 million journeys each year in London alone.
+We combine exceptional reliability, a high level of safety, sophisticated technology and 24/7 support teams to ensure our customers receive a first-class service that offers excellent value for money.

 Our service doesn’t stop at people.
 We are the market leader in London for Same Day delivery with over 400 vans, 120 motorcycles and 40 cycles to move your parcels and packages with the same immaculate service you’d expect from our cars.

 We have over 500 employees within the Group in addition to approximately 4000 drivers who are engaged through our supply chain.

-Our vision is to be the world’s premium brand ground transportation service or our customers.
+Our vision is to be the world’s premium brand ground transportation service for our customers.

 To support our vision, we aim to provide an environment for employees and partners where they are respected, valued and supported.